statsite/statsite/README.md

   each message type.
 Defaults to respectively: "kv.", "gauges.", "counts.", "sets.", "timers.".
 Values will be ignored if use_type_prefix set to 0.

-* extended_counters : If enabled, the counter output is extended to include all the computed summary values.
+* extended\_counters : If enabled, the counter output is extended to include all the computed summary values.
 Otherwise, the counter is emitted as just the sum value.
 Summary values include `mean`, `stdev`, `sum`, `sum_sq`, `lower`, `upper`, and `rate`.
-  Defaults to 0.
+  Defaults to false.

+* prefix\_binary\_stream : If enabled, the keys streamed to a the stream\_cmd
+  when using binary\_stream mode are also prefixed.
+By default, this is false, and keys do not get the prefix.

 In addition to global configurations, statsite supports histograms as well.
 Histograms are configured one per section, and the INI